Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Numerical Results

 The inverse of $\tilde{A}$ is used to approximate the application of $A^{-1}$ as well. \end{itemize} Table \ref{tab:varPrec} summarizes the different variants illustrated above.
 For the incomplete Cholesky factorization, we use an algorithm implementing a fill-in technique based on the selection of a user-specified row-wise number of entries in addition to those of the original matrix, as proposed in \cite{Saa94} and \cite{LinMor99}.
 A classic algebraic multigrid method \cite{RugStu87} is used as implemented in the \texttt{HSL\_MI20} package \cite{BoyMihSco10}.
 Of course, several other algebraic options for the inner blocks are possible.

+{The objective of this section is to demostrate numerically that the proposed enhancements ERPF1 and ERPF2 overcome the drawbacks of the native RPF preconditioner.
+A comparison with other well-established block preconditioners, which has already been done for RPF in~\cite{FriCasFer19}, is not performed here.
+Test 1 shows the stability and robustness of ERPF1 and ERPF2 to a variation of the mesh and timestep size for tightly coupled poromechanical conditions.
+Tests 2 give the performance in real-world heterogeneous problems, where the robustness to significant jumps in the hydromechanical parameters and the computational efficiency measured in terms of CPU time reduction are the main issues. }

-In all test cases, Bi-CGStab \cite{Vor92} is selected as a Krylov subspace method.
-The iterations are stopped when the ratio between the 2-norm of the residual vector and the 2-norm of the right-hand side is smaller than $\tau=10^{-6}$.
+In all test cases, Bi-CGStab \cite{Vor92} is selected as a Krylov subspace method. {Our focus is the robustness and computational efficiency in the solution of a single linear system.
+Hence, following standard practice \cite{Hac16}, all tests are performed by setting a random solution vector $\Vec{x}$ and computing the corresponding right-hand side $\Vec{F} = \blkMat{A} \Vec{x}$.} The iterations are stopped when the ratio between the 2-norm of the real residual vector and the 2-norm of the right-hand side is smaller than $\tau=10^{-6}$.
 The computational performance is evaluated in terms of number of iterations $n_{it}$, CPU time in seconds for the preconditioner set-up $T_p$ and for the solver to converge $T_s$.
 The total time is denoted by $T_t = T_p + T_s$.
 All computations are performed using a code written in FORTRAN90 on an Intel(R) Xeon(R) CPU E5-1620 v4 at 3.5 GHz Quad-Core with 64 GB of RAM memory.